maxtangli/uniSearch/uniSearch/Assets/README.md

 - [ ] design of Sort [later do since not important]
 - [ ] implement Sort [later do since too important]
 - [ ] TOO SLOW!!!!!? set timer.(300/600ms per search at first times, then keep 50ms common/300ms rarely)
+- [ ] Unity + MonoDevelop support for 4.0, in order to use Tuple.

 # TODO -> refine
 - [ ] reference search mechanisms (if exist) in popular UILibrary: WinForm,WPF,WxWidgets etc.